nfmcclure/tensorflow_cookbook/03_Linear_Regression/02_Implementing_a_Decomposition_Method/readme.md

 # Using the Cholesky Decomposition Method

-Here we implement solving 2D linear regression via the Cholesky decomposition in Tensorflow.
+Here we implement solving 2D linear regression via the Cholesky decomposition in TensorFlow.

 # Model